 Performing the Trick - Step One

-Bring out deck from its box and at this point, try to keep the cards face-up and not show the numbers on the back.
+Bring out the deck from its box and try to keep the cards face-up and not show the numbers on the back.

 Run through the deck displaying the faces of the cards, show that they are different.
 At this point, you can perform an overhand or Hindu shuffle.
 Just be sure to only mix the top half of the face-up cards so you don’t mix the random numbered cards with the force numbered cards.